 These backup heating systems provide water during cloudy days or when the solar panels are down.

-Solar Thermal Water Heater
+Choosing a Solar Water Heater

 There are several kinds of solar water heaters available on the market.
 But, purchasing a solar heater without considering your needs and circumstances isn’t the best idea.
 Surprisingly, the costliest solar water heater system might not suit your house either.